bartala/ChatCBPTSD/ReadMe.md

 `requirements.txt` - required python packages to run the code.

-`.env.example` - local variable and credentials needed to run the code.
+`.env.example` - variable and credentials needed to run the code.

 ## Miscellaneous
 Please send any questions you might have about the code and/or the algorithm to alon.bartal@biu.ac.il.